All About Adult Hodgkin Lymphoma

 Follow-up Care and Survivorship

 Once you have been treated for Hodgkin lymphoma, you will be followed closely by your care team.
-For the first two years after treatment, it is recommended you have a physical exam and complete blood counts every 3-6 months.
+For the first one to two years after treatment, it is recommended you have a physical exam and complete blood counts every 3-6 months.
 After the first two years, you should see your care provider every 6-12 months until you are three years post-treatment, and annually thereafter.
-It is recommended you receive a CT scan of the chest, abdomen, and pelvis at 6, 12 and 24 months after completion of therapy.
-Survivors should also receive annual flu vaccines.
+It is recommended you receive a CT scan of the chest, abdomen (belly), and pelvis at 6, 12, and 24 months after completion of therapy, and as clinically indicated after two years.
+Survivors should also receive annual flu and other vaccines as indicated.
 If you received radiation to the spleen or had your spleen removed, you should receive pneumococcal, meningococcal, and H-flu revaccination 5-7 years after you have completed treatment.

 Patients who are cured of their Hodgkin lymphoma can expect to live many decades after their treatment.
 However, this means that some late effects of treatments can be seen.
 These include:

-- Secondary cancers: Other cancers, including lung and breast cancer, non-Hodgkin lymphoma and leukemia can occur, even many years after treatment for Hodgkin lymphoma.
-These depend on the type of treatment received and the location where radiation therapy may have been targeted.
+- Secondary cancers: Other cancers, including lung and breast cancer, non-Hodgkin lymphoma, and leukemia can occur, even many years after treatment for Hodgkin lymphoma.
+These depend on the type of treatment received and where radiation therapy may have been targeted.
 Your treatment team will discuss cancer screening plans with you after you have completed treatment.